maitreyeetiwari5/FPA-Variance-Automation/README.md

 ## Key design choices

-- **Forecast method:** a trailing 3-month moving average, chosen over a more complex model specifically for auditability — any FP&A stakeholder can reconstruct the number by hand.
+- **Forecast method:** a trailing 3-month moving average, chosen over a more complex model specifically for auditability, any FP&A stakeholder can reconstruct the number by hand.
 - **Threshold calibration:** thresholds are learned per line item from historical variance (median + scaled MAD, robust to the outliers it's meant to catch), then validated against 6 known ground-truth anomalies rather than trusted blindly.
-A naive calibration pass initially missed one known event — validation caught it before it shipped.
+A naive calibration pass initially missed one known event - validation caught it before it shipped.
 - **Commentary generation:** the tool never invents a cause for a flagged variance.
 It checks a known-events log and states the driver only when one is on file; otherwise it drafts an objective description and marks it "pending analyst review."

 ## Results